Scientists find Earth-sized world in orbit friendly to life

-CAPE CANAVERAL Fla.
-For the first time, scientists have found an Earth-sized world orbiting in a life-friendly zone around a distant star.
+CAPE CANAVERAL, Florida For the first time, scientists have found an Earth-sized world orbiting in a life-friendly zone around a distant star.

 The discovery, announced on Thursday, is the closest scientists have come so far to finding a true Earth twin.
 The star, known as Kepler-186 and located about 500 light years away in the constellation Cygnus, is smaller and redder than the sun.